List of United States senators from Colorado

-Colorado was admitted to the Union on August 1, 1876 and elects U.S. senators to Senate Class 2 and Class 3.
-Its current U.S. senators are Democrats Michael Bennet (serving since 2009) and John Hickenlooper (serving since 2021).
+Colorado was admitted to the Union on August 1, 1876 and elects U.S. senators to Senate class 2 and class 3.

+Both of Colorado's current U.S. senators are Democrats Michael Bennet (serving since 2009) and John Hickenlooper (serving since 2021).
+Colorado is one of sixteen states alongside California, Delaware, Georgia, Hawaii, Idaho, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Pennsylvania, South Dakota, Utah, and West Virginia, to have a younger senior senator and an older junior senator.

 Henry M. Teller was Colorado's longest-serving senator (1876–1882; 1885–1909).